Solved | Windows 10 File Copy/Transfer Very Slow (8 Methods)

 Method 8.
 Re-format the USB drive

-Caution: This operation will erase all the data on the USB drive.
-Be sure to backup external drive before formatting.
+Caution: Be sure to backup the external drive before formatting, because this operation will erase all the data on the USB drive.

 1. Right-click the connected USB drive in File Explorer and choose Format...

-2. In the popping out windows, choose NTFS from the list of File system.
+2. In the popping-out windows, choose NTFS from the list of File systems.

 3. Click Start and OK to confirm the operation.
 Wait until the re-formatting process ends.